andrewatts85/shopify-notes/notes/product-research.md

 * Sell into an already established market
 * Make sure the product is solving a problem or fulfilling a passion

+# Types of Products to Avoid
+1. Variations/Sizes
+2. Electronics
+3. Glass

 #### Criteria

 * [Watchcount](http://www.watchcount.com/) MOST WATCHED ITEMS